mslinn/creategem/README.md

 - Your gem can be privately released to a Geminabox gem server.
 - Your gem can include a [Thor-based executable](https://github.com/rails/thor).
 - Optionally create the gem as:
+  - A Jekyll plugin (filter, generator, or hooks).
   - A Rails plugin, possibly with a mountable engine.
-  - A Jekyll plugin (tag, block tag, filter, generator, or hooks).

 ## Installation